 By design At The Gates set up is asymmetrical, you and the other factions do not start on even ground.
 You aren’t exactly competing with each other either.
 You begin At The Gates as one of many barbarian tribes, at first you can only play as the Goths.
 However, you can unlock many other tribes by interacting with them in the game.
 Each one has a unique quirk to it.
 The Goths start with more food and treasure for example.

 You play from an isometric perspective on a gorgeous randomly generated map with an art style reminiscent of watercolor paintings.
 The aesthetic is very pleasing to the eyes and visual aspects such as units and resources are clear and easy to spot.
 It really feels like a painting come to life and the game is more enjoyable for it.

 Like most 4X games, much of the map is shrouded and needs to be explored.
-And exploration is incredibly important in At The Gates.
+Exploration is incredibly important in At The Gates.

 Rome is split into two factions in At The Gates.
 Western Rome and Eastern Rome.
 At the start of the game, they are powerhouses but slowly weaken over time.
 You win the game by conquering the capital of either faction or by taking them over from the inside with an economic/diplomatic victory.
 Either way, getting to that point takes a lot of meticulous planning and long term strategy.
 But first, your tribe has to stay alive.

 Your units in the game are represented by individual clans.
 These clans have families that grow over time, making each clan stronger and more efficient, but also increasing the amount of food they consume.
 Each one has two traits that can be positive, negative or in between.
 Some might be aggressive which makes them better soldiers but causes them to feud with other clans more frequently.